MicrosoftDocs/Viva/Viva/goals/bookmarks-in-viva-goals.md

 description: "Learn how to use bookmarks for easy access to teams and users."
 ---

-# Bookmarks in Viva Goals
+# Bookmarks

 > [!IMPORTANT]
 > Viva Goals is currently available only for private preview customers.
 The features described here are subject to change.
 [Learn more about Viva Goals.](https://go.microsoft.com/fwlink/?linkid=2189933)

 You can bookmark users and teams in Viva Goals to access their Objectives and Key Results (OKRs) and other activities without having to browse through all users and teams.

-To bookmark a user, go to **All users**, search for the particular user and select the Bookmark symbol.
+To bookmark a user, go to **All users** and search for the particular user.
+Select the Bookmark symbol.

 :::image type="content" source="../media/goals/viva-goals-bookmark.png" alt-text="Bookmark":::

-Similarly, to bookmark a team, you can go to **All teams** and follow the same steps.
+To bookmark a team, go to **All teams** and follow the same steps.

 To access any bookmarked user or team, select bookmarks from the left navigation menu.

 > [!NOTE]
-> The **Bookmarks** option will only appear in the menu if you've one or more bookmarked items.
+> The **Bookmarks** option will only appear in the menu if you have one or more bookmarked items.